• Skip to primary navigation

 There are so many ways you can get creative here!

 • Hazelnut Chocolate Milk Tea: Add a drizzle of hazelnut sugar at the end.
-Or use the syrup to sweeten boba pearls with.
+Or use the syrup to sweeten boba pearls.

 • Caramel Chocolate Milk Tea: Same as above - grab some caramel syrup (or make it yourself - it’s not difficult at all) and drizzle it over your drink.